All guides

 Think of your description in three zones:

-• Above the fold (first 2–3 lines): this is what viewers see before clicking "more".
-It must hook them and include your primary keyword naturally.
+• Above the fold (first 2-3 lines): this is what viewers see before clicking "more".
+It should explain the video clearly and include the main topic naturally.

 • The body (lines 4-20): expand on the video content, include secondary keywords, add timestamps, and link to related resources.